besmabakirci1/IEEEOstimtechCS_Java/README.md

-# Java-Bootcamp with Mr. Hasan Kadir Demircan by partnership with IEEE OSTİMTECH Computer Society 🤍💙 :
+# Java-Bootcamp with Mr. Hasan Kadir Demircan by partnership with IEEE OSTİMTECH Computer Society :

-## The Bootcamp has started in 20 April - 19 May 2024 at Ostim Technical University.
+## The Bootcamp has started in 20 April - 19 May 2024 at Ostim Technical University.🤍💙
 ## I have got honor to assist a amazing instructor and organisation this bootcamp as vice leader of computer society.
 ### The instructor's
 ### Linkedin Account : https://www.linkedin.com/in/hasan-kadir-demircan/